Reaction-Space-Explorer/reac-space-exp/radicals/all7/data/README.md

 Written by the run, one file per generation.

-- `Densidad0.png` onward, the mass density of the network at each generation.
+- `Densidad*.png` — mass density of the network at each generation
-- `Masas3.txt` onward, the masses behind those plots.
+- `Masas*.txt` — the masses behind those plots